koompi/koompi.org/content/basic/Search and Find/searchfind.en.md

 {{< /notice >}}

 ### Showing History Of Used Command Less
 If you wish to view the history one page at a time, you can use the command below.
-Now, you can simply use the spacebar to view one page at a time or use the down arrow to view one line at a time:
 ```
 history | less
 ```